-- Fund return versus the IPM and Risk Parameter over rolling 10 years. - Actual performance (returns and assessed risk) compared to the Reference Portfolio over rolling 3 years to determine the added value of alternative asset exposures and active management (net of additional fees and costs). - Expected and actual volatility of Fund returns versus the Risk Parameter.

-All measured with reference to independent market valuations by the custodian and assessed by the Authority's investment management staff.
+- Fund return compared to the expected return over rolling 10 year periods. - Volatility and loss of value of Fund returns versus expected levels. - Actual performance (returns and assessed risk) compared to the Reference Portfolio over rolling 3 years to determine the added value of alternative asset exposures and active management (net of additional fees and costs). - All measured with reference to independent market valuations by the custodian and assessed by the Authority's investment management staff